thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

-This example will select the API with asset ID f3d2a3c1-0f83-43ab-a6ec-215b93e2ecf5 (the Petstore demo API with API key authentication and consumer application identification).
+This example will select the API with asset ID f3d2a3c1-0f83-43ab-a6ec-215b93e2ecf5 (the SwaggerPetstore demo API with API key authentication and consumer application identification).
 It will automatically also include all applications defined for this API, and it will include the PetStore_Routing_Alias simple alias configured for routing API requests to the native Petstore API at https://petstore.swagger.io/v2.
 This API and all other instances of the Petstore demo API are assigned to the Internal API group, so they can be deployed on DEV_INT, TEST_INT and PROD_INT.

+The description of the API and the description of the PetStore_Routing_Alias contain a placeholder `#{stage_name}#` which will be populated during build by the content of the stage_name pipeline variable.

+In addition to that, the value of the PetStore_Routing_Alias contains the placeholder `#{petstore_route}#` which will be populated during build by the content of the petstore_route pipeline variable.

+> Note: Because of the `#{petstore_route}#` in the PetStore_Routing_Alias, the API cannot be tested on DESIGN, but the placeholder will be replaced by the correct variable value during build before the automatic regression tests.

-### petstore-basicauth
+### petstore_basicauth

 ```
 {